 It was sold to W Craig & Sons at Ifton Colliery in Shropshire in 1926 and then came under National Coal Board ownership upon nationalisation in January 1947.
 Here it worked on the two mile branch between the pit and the BR exchange sidings at Western Rhyn on the Shrewsbury to Chester line.

-After storage at Gresham Colliery it moved to Llangollen where it stood outside the Dapol factory for a number of years.
+At Llangollen it stood outside the Dapol factory for a number of years.
 It was sold to Mick Fairnington at Wooler where it was restored before going to the B’oness and Kinneil Railway in Scotland for a short period.

 It then moved to the Aln Valley Railway where major boiler on it was completed in 2017.
 It entered traffic in December 2017.